 4) Up the Ante

 If your children are younger, you might want to make your family game night more exciting by offering prizes for winning games.
 These can be small trinkets and party favours, but you don’t have to spend money; try upping the ante by offering the winner a day free from chores or an extended curfew for one night.
-Maybe the losers of a game have to complete a wacky challenge!

 5) Take a Break